Brain Aid Clinics

 Are trigeminal neuralgia attacks hereditary?

-Classic TN is rarely familial.
-Most cases stem from vascular compression rather than inherited factors, and typically present in middle age or later.
-If TN occurs at a young age or multiple family members are affected, further evaluation (e.g., for multiple sclerosis) may be warranted.
+Classic TN is rarely passed down in families.
+Most cases relate to vascular compression rather than genetic factors and usually begin in middle age or later.
+If TN starts at a younger age or affects several family members, further assessment may be helpful to explore other possible causes, such as multiple sclerosis.

 How is trigeminal neuralgia diagnosed?

-Clinical History: A hallmark is sudden, unilateral, electric-shock–like pain in one or more trigeminal distributions (forehead, cheek, jaw), often triggered by light touch—brushing teeth, shaving, or even a breeze.
-Episodes last seconds to under two minutes and recur unpredictably.
+• Clinical History: The characteristic features include sudden, one-sided, electric-shock–like pain in the forehead, cheek or jaw areas.
+Pain is often triggered by light touch — for example, brushing teeth, shaving or feeling a breeze.
+Attacks typically last from a few seconds to under two minutes and can occur unpredictably.

 Can trigeminal neuralgia be cured?